magicblock-labs/magicblock-validator/sleipnir-account-cloner/README.md

 ## Validator Transaction Received

-When a transaction is received by the validator, each account of the transaction is cloned separately in parralel.
+When a transaction is received by the validator, each account of the transaction is cloned separately in parrallel.

 The logic goes as follow: